-- 4. Highlight the sculptural elements with LED wall washing lights and highlight the bottom edge of the blue graphic of the mural with LED accent lighting - 5.
-Devote a 15' by 22' area at the center of the elevation for projections - 6.
-Install a 15' pole mounted projector in the TPT parking ramp with the pole matching the existing light posts - 7.
-Remove the existing fiberglass waterfall and install a new waterfall that is integral with the new storefront system - 8.
-Install an 18' by 25' aluminum window system at the street level to allow visual connection of the TPT reception area to the play park - 9.
-Install a 14' by 16' aluminum window system at the skyway level (within existing opening) - 10.
-Install an internally illuminated 10' wide sign on the east façade at the corner of SE Kellogg and Sibley as well as at the entrance on Fourth Street under the skyway which would replace the current sign on the brick - 11.
-Paint city street light poles and associated system elements immediately around the play park to match the primary colors of the playground equipment
+- 2. Paint the remaining wall with a projection-sensitive off-white coating - 3.
+Devote a 32' by 56' (as Pre-Application was 15' by 22') area at the center of the elevation for projections - 4.
+Install a 15' pole mounted projector in the TPT parking ramp with the pole matching the existing light posts - 5.
+Update the existing fiberglass play waterfall and incorporate into the new window at grade - 6.
+Install an aluminum window system at the street level east elevation to allow visual connection of the TPT reception area to the play park - 7.
+Install an aluminum window system at the skyway level (expanding existing opening) - Install a sign on the east façade at the corner of SE Kellogg and Sibley as well as at the entrance on Fourth Street under the skyway which would replace the current sign on the brick